kai-niemi/data-loader/README.md

 ### Importing CSV Files

-When you run volt with the http mode enabled, CockroachDB can consume the CSV files using either `IMPORT` or `COPY`:
+When you run csv with the http mode enabled, CockroachDB can consume the CSV files using either `IMPORT` or `COPY`:

-    java -jar target/volt.jar --http
+    java -jar target/dlr.jar --http

 Import all the CSVs using `IMPORT INTO`:

-    cockroach sql --insecure --host=localhost --database volt < .output/import.sql
+    cockroach sql --insecure --host=localhost --database dlr < .output/import.sql

 > Hint: If your import jobs get stuck you can cancel them with: